Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 This is where alternator charging comes in.
 Your vehicle's engine is essentially a massive generator.
 Tapping into that power while you drive is one of the most reliable ways to keep your "house" batteries topped up.
 However, directly connecting your house batteries to your starter battery is a recipe for disaster—especially if you use modern lithium batteries.

-In this comprehensive guide, we’ll explain exactly what a DC-to-DC charger is, why it is an absolute necessity for modern RV electrical systems, and how to choose the right size for your setup.
-If you are planning a full system build, don't forget to use our solar calculator to ensure all your components are perfectly matched.
+To do it safely and efficiently, you need a DC-to-DC battery charger.
+In this comprehensive guide, we’ll explain exactly what a DC-to-DC charger is, the hidden risks of alternator charging, and how to choose the right size for your setup.
+If you are planning a full system build, don't forget to use our WattSizing Calculator to ensure all your components are perfectly matched.

 What is a DC-to-DC Battery Charger?